hack4farming/nairobi2015/README.md

-# Hack4Farming East Africa - Nairobi, October 2015
+# Hack4Farming East Africa
+##Nairobi, October 2015

 Projects and resources related to the agriculture/ICT-themed hackathon cohosted by [aWhere](http://www.awhere.com/) & [Nafundi](https://nafundi.com/), and sponsored by the [Bill & Melinda Gates Foundation](http://www.gatesfoundation.org/).

-##Projects
+##team_projects
 The team_projects folder contains the presentations given by all the participating Hack4Farming teams to the judges.
 Anyone interested in more details concerning a particular presentation should contact [the organizers](mailto:hack4eafarming@gmail.com).

+##code_outputs
+The code_outputs folder contains code created during the hackathon which coders chose to make publicly available.
+Hackers looking to add code should email it to the organizers or request to be added as a collaborator on this repository.

 ##Resources
 The resources kit for Hack4Farming was posted to the [aWhere developer's portal](https://developer.awhere.com/hack4farming), containing links to free or free-trial APIs, datasets, and software.
 The links should be continually accessible at that site, and will be added to in future events.